Use that leftover Loin Roast to whip up this bacon parmy pasta with a little smoky kick.

 - Sautée bacon in a medium satuée pan until crispy.
 Remove bacon and set aside, leaving any grease in the pan.

 - Using the bacon pan, lightly sauté the Loin Roast in the bacon grease until the outside coating is cooked and meat is warmed.
-Remove the meat and set aside.
+Remove the meat from the pan and set aside.

 - Add butter to the pan to deglaze and then add the garlic, cooking until lightly browned.